mennotech/terms/plans/VOIP-STANDARD-MOU.md

 ## VOIP SIP Trunk

-The **Client** will be responsible to purchase a SIP Trunk provider and give **[MSP NAME]** any credentials and configuration parameters needed to connect the VOIP Server to the Public Service Telephone Network.
+The **Client** will be responsible to purchase a SIP Trunk provider and give **[MSP Name]** any credentials and configuration parameters needed to connect the VOIP Server to the Public Service Telephone Network.
 Please see the list of **Supported SIP Trunk Providers**.

 ## Service Level Agreement